 Industry Mentors receive 1 CE credit and 1 SER credit

-Your rolate as a grader is to review and critique the written research reports from 4 teams.
+Your role as a grader is to review and critique the written research reports from teams.
 You will be given a 3 week time period to review them.
 You will score each section and provide constructive comments to the teams on their reports based on a predetermined point system.
-The time you spend will vary, but an extimate is 2 hours per report.
+The time you spend will vary, but an average is 2 hours per report.

 Graders are analysts, portfolio managers, or other professionals with experience in either preparing or reading sell-side research.